For Security

 Sync as verification.

 Observed state vs. desired state, side by side.
-A policy chip tells you what's about to happen — adopt, flag, preserve, or revoke.
+A policy chip tells you what's about to happen — adopt, flag, preserve, or enforce Owlie's intent.

 Timed access, first-class.

-An expiring access row with a self-cert prompt visible.
-No meeting invites, no forgotten access — a control that completes itself.
+An expiring access row with its scheduled revoke visible.
+No meeting invites, no forgotten access — access ends on schedule.

 Context-bound secrets.

-A KMS decrypt request with its structured justification and tenant-binding visible.
+A KMS decrypt request carries structured justification and tenant-binding — enforced at the API, recorded in the audit trail.
 Replay across tenants or workflows fails closed.

 Execution journal.